bet4a/d3wiki/Partition-Layout.md

     .size([width, height])
     .value(function(d) { return d.size; });
 ```
 If *size* is not specified, returns the current size, which defaults to 1×1.
-Notice, that if the size is not explicitly specified, i.e. defaults to 1×1, the calculated coordinates for each element will be normalized, i.e. each coordinate will be < 1, whereas sum of all coordinates giving 1.
+Notice, that if the size is not explicitly specified, i.e. defaults to 1×1, the calculated coordinates for each element will be normalized, i.e. each coordinate will be < 1, whereas the sum of all the coordinates giving 1.
 Consequently, you will not see anything on UI ( since 1x1 is too small to see anything).
 A good way to use such a situation is to apply linear range scaling.
-The rendering result will be the same as in case specifying explicitly the size of the diagram, however you will get a more flexible solution for further implementations:
+The rendering result will be the same as in case of specifying explicitly the size of the diagram, however you will get a more flexible solution for further implementations:
 ```javascript
 // first, declare scaling for X and Y axis var width = 1800, height = 2000,